 Above all, I found it exciting to discover sounds that we don’t perceive in everyday life.
 Of course, we all know what it sounds like in a forest.
 We can easily make this experience.
 But I was surprised how animals sound underwater - an entirely new world opens up.
-Seals shout like aliens.
-There is something strange about the noise they make!
+Seals shout like aliens!
 We, humans, have little awareness of ocean sounds.
 I want to explore this world further.

 Would you participate in another music hackathon?

 I was thrilled to be shortlisted and would love to participate again!